Exabyte-io/documentation/docs/billing/pricing-and-service-levels.md

 - account value X is `$500<=X <$5000` and last payment happened >6 month ago
 - account value X is `>$5000` and last payment happened >12 month ago

-We recommend setting up an automatic payment option, so that your service level is automatically renewed after validity period is over.
+We recommend setting automatic payment option (auto-renew) when upgrading or adding credit, so that your service level is automatically renewed after validity period is over.

 ## Base rate
 The price above refers to the base rate for each service level.
 You can further control how quickly your calculations are finished by using submission queues.

 ## Queue-based pricing
 Detailed description on submission queues is available [elsewhere](../compute/queues.md).
 In brief, there are three types: debug (for short calculations with very quick turnaround), on-demand (for most production runs) and saving (for lower priority tasks).

 Debug queue is charged at `2x` the [base rate](/billing/accounts-and-billing#pricing.md), on-demand queues are charged at `1x` the base rate and saving queues are charged at `0.2x` the base.